Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Region: Liguria

 Genoa is the capital of the province of the same name and the region of Liguria.
 This port city is located on the Ligurian Sea and its entire history is connected with navigation and trade.
 The local harbor is still one of the most important in Italy, as well as one of the largest in Europe.
 The main attraction of the Genoese port is its lighthouse, known as "la Lanterna".
-In addition, Genoa is a center of heavy industry and shipbuilding, and is part of the main industrial triangle of Italy, which also includes Milan and Turin.
+In addition, Genoa is a center of heavy industry and shipbuilding, and is part of Italy's main industrial triangle, which also includes Milan and Turin.
 Today, Genoa is a city of universities, as well as a tourist and scientific center.
-In 2004 it was proclaimed the European Capital of Culture.
+In 2004 it was declared the European Capital of Culture.

 5